dotnet/EntityFramework.Docs/entity-framework/core/modeling/constructors.md

 ### Read-only properties

 Once properties are being set via the constructor it can make sense to make some of them read-only.
 EF Core supports this, but there are some things to look out for:
-* Properties without getters are not mapped by convention.
+* Properties without setters are not mapped by convention.
 (Doing so tends to map properties that should not be mapped, such as computed properties.)
 * Using automatically generated key values requires a key property that is read-write, since the key value needs to be set by the key generator when inserting new entities.

 An easy way to avoid these things is to use private setters.
 For example: